IshKwayisi1232004/Interview_Questions_With_C/README.md

 # Interview_Questions_With_C
-This is a study guide for Computer Science Interviews Regarding C
+This is a study guide for Embedded System Interviews related to the programming concepts of C